earljay-caoile-401-advanced-javascript/react-counter/README.md

-# Lab 21 — Component Based UI
+# Lab 22 — React Testing and Deployment

-## Simple React Fun with a Counter
+## React Counter with Testing and Deployment

-Lab 21 for CF JS 401 Nights (n16)
+Lab 21 and 22 for CF JS 401 Nights (n16)

 ### Author: Earl Jay Caoile